 And yes, life is very full here on the west coast of Canada.
 Picture me here, standing outside, in the free and fresh and wild air.
 I’m the one banging pots and pans, hollering that there is more room for everyone, there is more room, there is room for you.
 This is my fresh air.

-I am one of those happy-clappy Jesus followers.
-I’m an uneasy pacifist, a Kingdom of God focused woman on the mission, postmodern, liberal to the conservative and conservative to the liberal in matters of both religion and politics (not an easy task, I assure you), a justice wanna-be trying to do some good, a quasi-socialist, and a nondenominational recovering know-it-all slowly falling back in love with the Church.
+I am one of those happy-clappy Jesus followers with stars in her eyes.
+I’m an uneasy pacifist, a Kingdom of God focused woman, postmodern, liberal to the conservative and conservative to the liberal in matters of both religion and politics (not an easy task, I assure you), a social justice wanna-be trying to do some good, and a nondenominational charismatic recovering know-it-all slowly falling back in love with the Church.

 I write about my family: About the past 12 years with my husband, Brian, imported from America’s heartland.
-About our eldest daughter, Anne, now 6.
-About our son, Joseph, 4 years old, whose birth story about being born in a parkade is always a good icebreaker.
+About our eldest daughter, Anne, now 7.
+About our son, Joseph, 5 years old, whose birth story about being born in a parkade is always a good icebreaker.
 And often about Evelynn Joan, our littlest girl; she was born at home – on purpose this time.
-I write about attachment parenting, and life after the move from the city to the valley by a blueberry farm with a few owls now.
-And about the benefits of tea, books, British television, and popcorn for supper – with a glass of wine.
+I write about life after the move from the big city to the Fraser Valley, and about the benefits of tea, books, British television – especially Doctor Who, and the legitimacy of popcorn for supper – with a glass of wine.